appindesign/M-Time-Series/readme.md

 *Parameters*
 - `dateTime` The dateTime to be represented by a single letter for its day.
 The dateTime may be of type date, datetime or datetimezone.

-*Return* The single letter.
+*Return* The furnction returns a single visible letter (plus empty characters as required to distinguish it from days starting with the same letter).
 The return type is text.

 ### fnFullweekNoOfMonth
 *Purpose* Solves the problem of finding the week number of the month a date lies in, when weeks are numbered from the first full week of the month.